skybet/pidl/README.md

 # Pidl

-The PIpeline Definition Language provides a simple way to script pipelines of work to do just about anything.
-Each pipeline is broken down into tasks, and each task is broken down into actions.
-The actions can be built quickly and easily and perform just about any task imaginable.
+The PIpeline Definition Language provides a simple way to script pipelines of work into discrete tasks that can be run in a managed way.
+The language is extensible and allows for many different custom behaviours to be injected at run-time so it can be configured precisely to the job at hand.

 # Getting Started